shariharan205/Stock-Market-Network-Analysis/README.md

 Towards that goal, different graphs are constructed based on similarities among the time series of returns on different stocks at different time scales (day vs a week) and properties of such graphs are identified.
 The data is obtained from Yahoo Finance website for 3 years.

-The dat has a number of csv tables, each containing several fields: Date, Open, High, Low, Close, Volume, and Adj Close price.
+The data has a number of csv tables, each containing several fields: Date, Open, High, Low, Close, Volume, and Adj Close price.
 The files are named according to Ticker Symbol of each stock and the market sector for each company is in Name_sector.csv.